This article discusses the following key points about the rise of voice-only telehealth and the impact it has on providers:

 - The health system, including government programs and payers, has embraced voice-only telehealth and encourages providers to use it

-The use of telehealth rose dramatically during the pandemic, as more insurance companies and providers utilized this mode of delivery.
+The use of telehealth has risen dramatically, as more insurance companies and providers utilized this mode of delivery.
 Early on, most telehealth involved a combination of voice and video interactions between the provider and patient.

 In some circumstances, video-based connections are not practical or desirable for the patient.
 Thus, for care management of certain conditions, telehealth via live phone calls has become increasingly popular.

 Factors contributing to the growth of phone-based telehealth

 The following looks at factors contributing to the growth of phone-based telehealth, along with insights on its effectiveness in managing chronic conditions like diabetes, hypertension, and cancer.

 According to the 2021 Rock Health Digital Health Consumer Adoption Survey, in late 2021, patient use of live video visits declined.
 However, live phone telehealth visits increased during the same time period.

 Rock Health also reported that patient satisfaction with live phone call telehealth increased by 30 percent in late 2021.
 When pictures were included asynchronously, the satisfaction level increased by 41 percent in late 2021.

 Chronic care management